 So, brimming with enthusiasm, I crafted the game world around this motley crew.
 They would be recruits of an angel, his mission being the safeguarding of the multiverse, and they being his emissaries in their world.
 In media res I pulled them from their homes to a card table on an infinite plane of nothingness.
 There, he dealt them tarot cards, describing his mission and their subsequent responsibilities.
 The trio would need to go galavanting about their world securing ancient artifacts of great power: a sword that can cut anything, wings that can travel anywhere, and a helm that could armor against any foe.
 He then dropped them off in their reality, and disappeared into the night.

 The world I dropped them into was one of our mutual creation.
 Nova Europa was a land of pulp action adventure!
 But also noir intrigue, post apocalypse survival, exotic exploration giant Mecha Kaiju battles, and of course, big damn evil Nazis.
 It was a madhouse.
 Alternate Earth timeline crossed with MAGIC plus alternate dimensions (including timeline infinite worlds) alongside videogame mashups, comic book supers, and a New Roman Empire headed by the big Jesus Christ (second coming) himself.
 There were zombies and werewolves and sky pirates and psionic communists and green lantern style samurai and the list went on and on and on and on…

 Somehow, it was playable.
 Barely.

-Often, the guys would be just led about on their noses.
+Often, the guys would just be led about by their noses.
 I was just shouting and rolling dice and they were shouting too, dodging bullets and getting the drop on the bad guys.